• Image for Girls with long shadows : a novel

 "Bird Nichols has just inherited her grandmother's estate in a quiet, quirky Californian town.
 But when a body is found on her property, her life begins to get rather loud...Bird Nichols is ready to make a fresh start in a familiar place.
 Last year, her parents died together in a car crash and her beloved grandmother is presumed dead from an ocean drowning.
 Bird is now moving onto her grandmother's California coastal property, and finally living out her dream.
 Bird loves cheese like nothing else.
 It's her autistic special interest, and she designs her boards along her sensory needs, and other people love them, too.
 But just when everything seems to be going right, the local troublemaker ends up dead on her rural road.
 Grizz, the closest thing Bird has to family, is the sheriff department's favourite suspect, but she is determined to prove Grizz's innocence.
 So now, Bird needs to unpack her possessions, assemble her pretty cheese boards, and find the true murderer before they strike again."--

-• Image for Slow burn summer : a novel
+• Image for Hazel says no : a novel

 View All